r10u3/lego_rc_ir_multitool/docs/rc_transmitter.md

 We **connect the power to 5V** (like PIN 4) rather than a 3.3.
 This has two reasons and a caveat: (1) it provides more power to the LEDs; (2) it draws power directly from the source, with less risk of burning the RPi (I think); and (3) the caveat is that by drawing more power, we might be leaving too little for the RPi.
 This happened to me and took a while to figure out.
 I was getting a USB error.
 The solution was to use a more powerful power supply (1.2A).

 The **output pin is connected to PIN 12** (or GPIO 18).
-Any PWM pin would do for output.
+Any hardware PWM pin would do for output.
 The RPi 1B has only one PWM.